J0K3Rn/COSC4348/README.md

 # COSC4348
-Introduction to Game Art and Animation (2d)
+Introduction to Game Art and Animation (2D)

+- Main and enemy character drawing and animations
+- Background
+- Misc assets